I hope everyone’s gotten their fill of firecrackers, forgotten sunscreen spots, beer, bubbly, endless BBQ, and just about all things 4th by now.

 My last piece of “solid” advice – mostly from learning the hard way – is that you and your baby will very likely be covered in whatever you are attempting to feed him/her.
 SO, prep a tub and have your towel/soap/scrubber/rubber ducky (you get it) ready right next to wherever you’re feeding.
 For us, that equals the kitchen sink.

-You buy Gabapentin online for dogs think bibs will be your best friend, and while they are cute and certainly help, they are definitely not equipped to handle the madness that is about to take place the second you open your next can of colorful smush.
+You think bibs will be your best friend, and while they are cute and certainly help, they are definitely not equipped to handle the madness that is about to take place the second you open your next can of colorful smush.

 As for our other firsts?
 Here are some quick blurbs: